James F. Murray House

-James F. Murray House, also known as Murray-Abrams House, was a historic home located at Chester, Hancock County, West Virginia.
-It was built 1904–1905, and was a blond brick, "L"-shaped dwelling in a combined Classical Revival / American Foursquare style.
+James F. Murray House, also known as Murray-Abrams House, is a historic home located at Chester, Hancock County, West Virginia.
+It was built 1904–1905, and is a blond brick, L-shaped dwelling in a combined Classical Revival / American Foursquare style.
 It featured a deep wraparound porch and porte cochere and slate covered intersecting hipped roofs.
 Also on the property is a large 2 1/2-story frame barn built in 1903.
 It was the home of James Fraser Murray, (1844-1925), an individual important in the Northern Panhandle's developing oil industry.

 It was listed on the National Register of Historic Places in 1990.